AndreiIgna/if-menu/readme.txt

   * Visitor device `Is Mobile`
 * Advanced visibility rules - requires Premium plan
   * Visitor location - detect visitor's Country
+  * WooCommerce Subscriptions - Display menus for users with active subscription
+  * WooCommerce Memberships - Display menus for customers with active membership plans
+  * Groups - Detect if users are in specific groups
-  * 3rd-party plugin integrations - WooCommerce Subscriptions, Groups, WishList Member
+  * WishList Member - Detect the users' membership level
 * Multiple rules - mix multiple rules for a menu item visibility
   * show if `User is logged in` AND `Device is mobile`
   * show if `User is Admin` AND `Is front page`